 As members of the University community and as future members of the legal profession, we recognize the need to set and maintain the highest standards of conduct.
-The University has set minimum standards of student conduct in various policy statements including, but not limited to, the Code of Student Conduct and the Code of Student Rights and Responsibilities.
-The standards of academic conduct established by the University, as well as those established by Article I, shall constitute the Honor

-Code, and shall be applicable to the students in the Louis D. Brandeis School of Law at the University of Louisville.
+The University has set minimum standards of student conduct in various policy statements including, but not limited to the Code of Student Rights and Responsibilities.
+The standards of academic conduct established by the University, as well as those established by Article I, shall constitute the Honor Code, and shall be applicable to the students in the Louis D. Brandeis School of Law at the University of Louisville.